A Gibbs sampler on the $n$-simplex: Introduction

 \section{Introduction}

-Given a measure $\mu$ on a convex body $K \subset \mathbb{R}^{n}$, how can we efficiently obtain independent samples from the distribution of $\mu$?
+Given a measure $\mu$ on a convex body $K \subset\mathbb{R}^{n}$, how can we efficiently obtain independent samples from the distribution of $\mu$?
 This problem arises in the computational sciences, and a frequently-used tool is Markov chain Monte Carlo (MCMC) \cite{Diac08}.
-Because MCMC methods produce nearly-independent samples only after a lengthy mixing period, a long-standing mathematical question is to analyze the mixing times of the MCMC algorithms which are in common use. \\
+Because MCMC methods produce nearly-independent samples only after a lengthy mixing period, a long-standing mathematical question is to analyze the mixing times of the MCMC algorithms in common use.

-The analysis of discrete MCMC algorithms is very advanced, with precise bounds for many difficult problems as well as some general theory \cite{LPW09} \cite{AlFi94}.
-For continuous samplers, there has been some general theory based on geometric or coupling arguments \cite{LoVe03} \cite{Lova98} \cite{Yuen01} \cite{Rose95}, but many of the techniques built for discrete chains seem to run into technical difficulties.
-There are also very few well-understood simple chains, in stark contrast to the discrete theory, which has been built on many detailed analyses of specific chains (though see \cite{RaWi05a} \cite{RaWi05b} for some very nice analyses of some slower walks on the simplex).
-This paper is an attempt to carefully analyze a simple continuous chain, a Gibbs sampler on the $n$-simplex, and to illustrate the use of two powerful techniques from the discrete case, non-Markovian couplings \cite{HaVi03} \cite{Borm11} \cite{BuKo11} and coupling from the past \cite{PrWi96}. \\
+The analysis of discrete MCMC algorithms is very advanced, with precise bounds for many difficult problems as well as some general theory that has received recent exposition in \cite{LPW09,AlFi94}.
+For samplers on continuous state spaces, there has been some general theory based on geometric or coupling arguments (see \cite{LoVe03,Lova98,Yuen01} and \cite{Rose95}), but many of the techniques built for discrete chains seem to run into technical difficulties.
+There are also very few well-understood simple chains, in stark contrast to the discrete theory, which has been built on many detailed analyses of specific chains; though, see \cite{RaWi05a,RaWi05b} for some very nice analyses of two slower walks on the simplex; \cite{Rose93,Rose94} for group walks; and \cite{HoJo01} for some applications.
+This paper is an attempt to carefully analyze a simple continuous chain, namely a Gibbs sampler on the $n$-simplex.
+In addition, it illustrates the use of two powerful techniques from the discrete theory: non-Markovian coupling \cite{HaVi03,Borm11,BuKo11} and coupling from the past \cite{PrWi96}.

+The ideas in this paper can be used for a number of other problems.
+The analysis was initially motivated by a simpler version of Kac's random walk on $S(n)$ or $\operatorname{SO}(n)$ (see \cite{Oliv07,Smit12,Jian11} and especially \cite{Jian12} for recent progress).
+It is also a stepping stone toward analysis of Gibbs samplers on more complicated convex sets, such as contingency tables.
+In the author's thesis and a forthcoming note, we use the technique in this paper to improve existing analyses of these samplers and some others \cite{Smit11,Smit12}; there is still substantial room for improvement.

+In this paper, we will discuss mixing in terms of the popular total variation distance.
+For a Markov chain with transition kernel $K$ on a measurable space $(\Omega, \Sigma)$ and unique stationary distribution $\pi$, the total variation distance to stationarity after $t$ steps of a Markov chain started at $\omega\in\Omega$ is given by